readyapi/cligenius/docs/tutorial/options-autocompletion.md

 // And then we see the actual completion
 Camila     -- The reader of books.
 Carlos     -- The writer of scripts.
-Sebastian  -- The type hints guy.
+Sulaiman  -- The type hints guy.

-$ cligenius ./main.py run --name Sebastian --name Ca[TAB][TAB]
+$ cligenius ./main.py run --name Sulaiman --name Ca[TAB][TAB]

 // Again, we see the raw CLI parameters
-['./main.py', 'run', '--name', 'Sebastian', '--name']
+['./main.py', 'run', '--name', 'Sulaiman', '--name']

 // And then we see the rest of the valid completion items Camila     -- The reader of books.